HiDVFS: Hierarchical Multi-Agent DVFS for Real-Time OpenMP DAG Workloads: Background and Motivation

 \subsection{Irregular Parallel Execution of DAGs and Dependency on Performance Profiling Features}

-\add{Feature screening (Fig.~\ref{fig:forest_importance}) shows parallel DAGs depend on a broader set of runtime features than sequential runs; temperature, frequency, utilization, and miss events are most predictive of makespan/energy.
+\add{Feature screening \review{(random-forest importance figure in the supplementary material)} shows parallel DAGs depend on a broader set of runtime features than sequential runs; temperature, frequency, utilization, and miss events are most predictive of makespan/energy.
 This supports using profiler/sensors to steer per-core DVFS and core grouping.}